GMAP/RustStreamBench/libs/rust-ssp/README.md

 Structured Stream Parallelism for Rust

+The latest version can be obtained in the [GitHub Repository](https://github.com/GMAP/rust-ssp).

 Define a pipeline with N steps.
 Pipelines can be normal pipelines or "farm pipelines" (in which some steps are parallel).
 You can also define pipelines with mutable state.